blaise-tk/VoRAS/README.md

-# VoRAS (Vocos Retrieval and self-Augmentation for Speech)
+# VoRAS: Vocos Retrieval and self-Augmentation for Speech

 VoRAS is a model designed for fast and lightweight real-time voice modification in Japanese, derived from RVC.